 Introduction

-The State Water Resources Control Board (State Water Board) is proposing to establish the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (ISWEBE Plan); and Toxicity Provisions (hereafter referred to as the Provisions).
+The State Water Resources Control Board (State Water Board) is proposing to adopt the State Policy for Water Quality Control: Toxicity Provisions (hereafter referred to as the Provisions).
 The Provisions would establish the following elements: (1) numeric water quality objectives for both acute and chronic aquatic toxicity, (2) a program of implementation to control aquatic toxicity, (3) a consistent yet flexible framework for monitoring toxicity, and (4) a statewide statistical approach to analyze test results.
 The Provisions aim to provide consistent protection of aquatic life beneficial uses in waters throughout the state and protect aquatic habitats and biological life from the effects of known and unknown toxicants.

 Aquatic toxicity occurs when the effects of pollutants in surface water negatively impact aquatic life beneficial uses.
 When originating from an effluent, these effects are typically referred to as “whole effluent toxicity” (WET).
 Toxicity tests estimate the effects of discharges to surface waters on the survival, growth, and reproduction of aquatic species in the receiving water.
 This is done through exposing test species to a laboratory test sample of either ambient water or effluent and comparing the effects to control water.